3GP to TXT Converter

 3. Speech recognition - the neural network analyzes audio and converts speech to text.
 Language is automatically detected if not specified.

-5. Saving results — text is saved as a UTF-8 encoded TXT file.
+6. Saving results - text is saved as a UTF-8 encoded TXT file with speaker labels.

 Supported Languages